Do Web Developers Use WordPress?

 If this happens frequently to a lot of your potential visitors they are going to take this into consideration and drop your sites position in the rankings.

-This is indeed harsh but at the end of the day Google is looking to provide their user’s with the best possible content.
+This is indeed harsh but at the end of the day, Google is looking to provide its user’s with the best possible content.

 If a user is bouncing from your site immediately because of poor loading times – Google will not be able to differentiate this from the user finding irrelevant content to their search engine.

-Don’t get me wrong, WordPress sites can be fully optimised to avoid this.
-However because of the huge reliance on plugins from an opensource market, the chances of unoptimized plugins slowing down your website is actually quite high.
+Don’t get me wrong, WordPress sites can be fully optimized to avoid this.
+However, because of the huge reliance on plugins from an opensource market, the chances of unoptimized plugins slowing down your website is actually quite high.

 This is where website owners and creators will need to look for web developers that are using more modern technologies to develop their website.

 Let’s examine some other building tools that developers use.